 (7) an order for protection or harassment restraining order is issued against the conservator, and if so, the case number and court location.

-(e) A protected person or an interested person of record with the court may submit to the court a written statement disputing account statements regarding the administration of the estate or addressing any disciplinary or legal action that is contained in the reports and may petition the court for any order that is in the best interests of the protected person and the estate or for other appropriate relief.
+(e) A person subject to conservatorship or an interested person of record with the court may submit to the court a written statement disputing account statements regarding the administration of the estate or addressing any disciplinary or legal action that is contained in the reports and may petition the court for any order that is in the best interests of the person subject to conservatorship and the estate or for other appropriate relief.

-(f) An interested person may notify the court in writing that the interested person does not wish to receive copies of reports required under this section.
+(f) An interested person may notify the court in writing that the interested person does not wish to receive copies of reports required under this section after which time neither the court nor any other person is required to give notice to any person who has waived notice.

-(g) The court may appoint a visitor to review a report or plan, interview the protected person or conservator, and make any other investigation the court directs.
+(g) The court may appoint a visitor to review a report or plan, interview the person subject to conservatorship or conservator, and make any other investigation the court directs.
 In connection with a report, the court may order a conservator to submit the assets of the estate to an appropriate examination to be made in a manner the court directs.

 Official Publication of the State of Minnesota